 The Commissioners set utility policies and hire a General Manager to implement those policies.

 Commissioners’ meetings are open to the public and start at 1:30 p.m.
-Meetings are held the 2nd and 4th Mondays, monthly, at the PUD boardroom in the Carlsborg Main Office office.
+Meetings are held the 2nd and 4th Mondays, monthly, at the PUD boardroom in the Carlsborg Main Office office, and via Zoom.

 Board positions of President, Vice President, and Secretary are established by the commissioners themselves on December of each year, following an election, for the ensuing two years.